That's right, Link! Your princess IS in this castle! ...For all the good THAT does.

 The final goal of the game/plot happens to be Where It All Began

 , but nothing can be done about it.

 Usually, when a Damsel in Distress

-In this trope, the hero needs something or someone else to truly get the damsel out of distress.
-They're not so much kidnapped as they are bound, bewitched, enchanted, enfeebled, or in other dire straits.
-But other than that, same rules apply--The Hero
+In this trope, the hero needs something or someone else to truly save the day.
+If their job is to save a person, they're not so much kidnapped as they are bound, bewitched, enchanted, enfeebled, or in other dire straits.
+If the task is to defeat a person, they can be challenged at any time—at the challenger's own risk.
+But other than that, same rules apply—The Hero

-needs to go on an adventure to save them.
+needs to go on an adventure to finish things.

 Often, when this occurs, the distressed person may double as Mission Control

 or otherwise assist the hero that's trying to save them.
 This has the benefit of giving the protagonist the ability to interact and speak with the distressed person and let the audience grow on them.
 In games, it sometimes provides a cozy hub to return to while acting as a constant reminder to the player what's at stake.

 .
 Sometimes the result of a Broken Bridge